Guide - The Best of Park City

 Main Street and Old Town

 Historic Main Street places you within walking distance of restaurants, galleries, and shops.
 Properties in this area range from boutique hotels to vacation rentals in converted historic buildings.
-The location suits visitors who value walkability and want to experience Park City's core character.
+The location suits visitors who value walkability and want to experience Park City's core character and spirit.

-Washington School House and Treasure Mountain Inn represent established properties in this area.
+Washington School House, Treasure Mountain Inn, Main & Sky Lodge, and Marriott’s Summit Watch are highly-rated, established properties in this area.

 What to consider: Parking can be limited in Old Town—confirm arrangements when booking.